High DPI

 Conceptual Model

 Qt uses a model where the application coordinate system is independent of the display device resolution.
 The application operates in device-independent pixels, which are then mapped to the physical pixels of the display via a scale factor, known as the device pixel ratio.
-The scale factor is expressed as a floating point number, for example 1.0
+The scale factor is expressed as a floating point number, for example 1.0 or 2.0, or informally as 1x and 2x.

-This model applies to most units in higher level Qt GUI, Widgets, and Quick APIs, including widget and item geometry, event geometry, desktop, window and screen geometry, as well as animation velocities.
+This model applies to most units in higher-level Qt GUI, Widgets, and Quick APIs, including widget and item geometry, event geometry, desktop, window, and screen geometry, as well as animation velocities.

 Note: The model does not handle differences between UI classes, such as the size of touch targets vs mouse targets.